NEW - Rotary Chisels - a Revolutionary new way to Carve!

 *Looking for Rifflers, Hole Saws and other tools?

-Note: When used in a Dremel, large or heavy headed carbide burs will work better at lower speeds.
-They can be run at full speed in a Foredom tool and in some micromotor tools.
+Note: Large or heavy headed carbide burs will work better at slightly lower speeds.
+They can be run at full speed in a Foredom tool, which runs slower than other tools.
 Practice with them to deterimine the ideal speed for your own tool.
 Always insert these burs completely up to the shoulder depth (the thick area of the mandrel) when mounting into the collet or chuck.
 Do not run the mandrel mounted burs in reverse.

-*Looking for Bur Holders, Flexshafts, Keyless Chucks, Sanders and other Rotary Tool Accessories?
-To make each page load faster, these items are now on their own page: Rotary Tool Accessories
+*Looking for Bur Holders, Keyless Chucks, Sanders and other Rotary Tool Accessories?

 1/8 inch shank